 Love.
 All you need is.
 Make.
 Fall in.

 Over the past weeks, in these talks, we have discussed different elements of the pandemic and lockdown, as viewed through the lens of mythology and psychology.
 We have spoken about pathology, the sacrifice of innocence, holding ourselves ‘in’ as we deepen, and the boundaries between worlds.
-And last week, we offered some reflections on death.
+And in the last talk, we offered some reflections on death.
 That is a vast subject and it was our intention to open your imagination to a few images of death and dying.
 To view death psychically is already a radical shift.

 So what about another Big Subject?
 Let us consider love, since everyone agrees that no one knows what love is, or how to define it.
 Although sometimes, poetry, art and music make us feel that the artist is sharing something about love that we also experience.